Bruna Rangel Lima Flaunts Pert Derriere In Nude-Colored Skintight Leggings

 In the background, the edge of a comfy sofa in a shade of pale beige was shown.
 A wall with a glass-fronted outdoor fireplace could also be seen.
 Next to that was an open section, which showed a row of trees along the fenceline beyond it.

-Bruna’s followers were quick to respond after she posted the image.
-In less than an hour, the photo had amassed a whopping 16,500 likes and more than 180 comments from her adoring fanbase.

-“Very beautiful,” one follower wrote in the comments section, and was a sentiment that was copied by many others.
+Bruna's followers were quick to respond after she posted the image.
+In less than an hour, the photo had amassed a whopping 16,500 likes and more than 180 comments from her adoring fanbase."Very beautiful," one follower wrote in the comments section, and was a sentiment that was copied by many others.

 "Absolute goddess," a fan declared.